Roof replacements are no small task. The resources and space needed for the entire process can cause worries about your property getting damaged.

 The tarp can also be placed over your swimming pool.
 Even the slightest bit of fiberglass that falls from the roof can get stuck in the filter of your pool.
 This can cause damage to the pump and add more inconvenience to the project.
 Having the tarp covering your pool especially if you do not have a sturdy pool cover is an important safety protocol that should not be left out.

-Where Are Vehicles And Supplies Going To Be Stationed?
+Where Are Your Vehicles And The Roofing Supplies Going To Be Stationed?

 That’s not all, there are several other measures you can adopt to be extra careful.
 Here are 3 tips you can keep in mind.